Home /Compare /Lemon vs Vanilla

 Can you use lemon and vanilla together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.10:1.
-Use lemon as the dominant/darker color and vanilla as the accent or highlight.
+Yes.
+Both lemon and vanilla are yellow shades, so they pair naturally in a monochromatic palette.
+Use lemon as the dominant color and vanilla as the accent or highlight.

 What is the hex code for lemon?+